fivetran/dbt_intercom_source/README.md

     contact_history_pass_through_columns: [super_cool_contact_field]
 ```

 Additionally, this package includes company, contact, and conversation tag mapping tables as well as a company contact mapping table.
 We understand not every Intercom customer utilizes these tables.
 As such, if you do not use these tables you may add the below configuration (removing any configs for tables you use) to your `dbt_project.yml` file.
-By default these variables are set to True:
+By default these variables are set to `True`:

 ```yml
 # dbt_project.yml